Trisna22/FBI-wanted-list/README.md

 ## Script
 In the script I created you can search for subjects, names (title), bounties and id.

+## Graphical User Interface
+In the GUI you can also search for subjects, names (title), publication/modification dates and more.
+We used the tkinter libary in python3.

 ## Usage
 ```
 Usage: main.py [options]